techidaily/site-ai-voice-clone/source/_posts/updated-2024-approved-secrets-for-tiktok-live-studio-success.md

      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

-## Translate Live Video: Making It Possible With The Best Tool
+## Translate Live Videos With The Best Video Translator

  Making videos means increasing the online presence of content.
 In contrast, translating videos means promoting your content and making it available to all.
 Remember that only 20% of the world's population speaks English, but 100 million people watch video content.
 Thus, content creators **translate live videos** to English to rank their content for wider accessibility.